 According to an old Egyptian legend, the tourmaline, on its long journey up from the centre of the Earth, passed over a rainbow.
 In doing so, it assumed all the colors of the rainbow.
 And that is why it is still referred to as the 'gemstone of the rainbow' today.

 According to legend, tourmaline protects the wearer against many dangers and misfortune.
-Pink tourmaline promotes balance and protection in women.
-And green tourmaline promotes endurance in sports.
 Deep blue tourmaline gems are quite rare and valuable.

 A world of possibilities awaits you when you peruse our collection of tourmaline jewelry.
 Blue, yellow, pink, red, black, green and clear tourmalines are designed in gold and silver into the beautiful earrings, necklaces, bracelets and rings.
 It's an ever-changing array for the buyer seeking high fashion or vintage finds in the world of fine tourmaline jewelry.